RP108 #4. WATER BAPTISM IN THE NAME OF THE LORD JESUS CHRIST

 Introduction 4

 In spite of the apparent instruction of Jesus to baptize new converts "in the name of the Father, and of the Son, and of the Holy Spirit" (Matthew 28:19), the apostles never did it.
-This is a bible study which puts several scriptures together, rightly dividing the word of God, to show how how the apostles water baptized in the name of the Lord Jesus Christ.
+This is a rightly divided bible study showing how how the apostles water-baptized in the name of the Lord Jesus Christ.
 Look at these scriptures:

 (Acts 2:38) "Then Peter said to them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and you will receive the gift of the Holy Spirit."

-(Acts 8:14-16) "Now when the apostles which were at Jerusalem heard that Samaria had received the word of God, they sent Peter and John to them:
+(Acts 8:14-16) "Now when the apostles who were at Jerusalem heard that Samaria had received the word of God, they sent Peter and John to them:

 15 Who, when they came down, prayed for them, that they might receive the Holy Spirit: